How Green Buildings Will Change Our Architectural Landscape

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-Decades ago, you didn’t hear much talk about global warming or saving the planet.
+Decades ago, you didn’t hear much talk about global warming, green buildings or saving the planet.
 It was all about building bigger and better.
 Studies now show construction — everything from sourcing materials to putting them together — is responsible for 23 percent of air pollution, 40 percent of water pollution and 50 percent of landfill waste.

 Now, people are more aware of the Earth’s dwindling resources and are taking steps to implement green initiatives.

 This growing awareness — along with sustainability becoming more profitable and desirable in the construction market — has led to a demand for more building options.
 In fact, experts say green building is the fastest growing industry worldwide.

 New and improved strategies for implementing sustainable building practices are emerging each day.
 Builders should consider their options beforehand to determine which will provide the most cost savings.

 An energy audit is an evaluation and analysis of a building and its energy usage.
 Builders can use these audits during a renovation project to determine how to best implement energy-saving techniques.
 Any existing structure, especially one that consumes excessive energy, is eligible for a review.

 The process involves an expert coming to the building to complete tests and use specialized equipment.
 The blow door, which measures a building’s air tightness, can find any leaks.
 Infrared cameras are used to measure various surface temperatures, which will identify any filtration or insulation issues.

 Since the economic crisis of 2008, which cost the U.S. $3.4 trillion in real estate wealth, it’s not uncommon to see abandoned buildings, no matter how wealthy the city.
 Many builders are now repurposing these structures to bring them up to modern standards.